tommyettinger/textratypist/README.md

 `0.5f` if the bold covers up too much, or `1.5f`, `2f`, or more if it isn't noticeable enough).
 Just as importantly, `descent` doesn't need the extreme amount of fiddling it needed in earlier versions, and you can usually just leave it as it is for Structured JSON fonts!

+Version 2.1.0 should be out now, and while it has fewer breaking changes, there are still several of them.
+Notably, the syntax for modes is no longer linked (at all) to the syntax for scaling, and you can set modes independently of both the current scale and the current status of an outline around text.
+Some modes enable the outline and set its color; if you disable that mode, the outline stays active unless disabled with `[#]`.
+Using the syntax to revert a change, `[]`, or clear all formatting, `[ ]`, may help here, along with being able to save a full formatting state with `[(save1)]` and revert back to it with `[ save1]`.
+A big new thing is that all scales are now valid, even tiny ones like `[%0.0001]`, huge ones like `[%9999]`, or unusual ones like `[%456.123]`.
+Scales are stored in the Layout now, not per-glyph, and most APIs that dealt with individual Line objects have been removed because they simply wouldn't work without the Layout that contained that Line and all scaling data for all glyphs.
+Note that scales are no longer tracked as part of full formatting state saved with `[(savedState)]`.

+There are new modes, like neon and halo, and a mode is now usually enabled with `[?neon]` syntax, even though the older `[%?neon]` and `[%^neon]` modes are equivalent and present for backwards-compatibility.
+Small caps mode now has no special syntax to enable it, nor does Jostle mode, and they are normal modes that have the normal limit of only one mode being active at a time.
+Outlining is no longer a mode, though, because it was used so heavily in practice.
+You can toggle a black outline on or off with `[#]`, and modes like `[?red outline]` will both enable the outline and set its color to red (white, blue, and yellow are also alternate options, in addition to the usual black). **Disabling a special mode** is done with `[?]` now, not `[%]`.
+You can also revert the full saved state to the default using `[ ]` or to a named saved state using `[ namedSavedState]`, or just revert one change using `[]`.

+You can optionally justify a Layout by setting its justification and targetWidth, then calling `Font.justify(Layout)`.
+There are various options for justification, based roughly on [this libGDX PR by StartsMercury](https://github.com/libgdx/libgdx/pull/7609).
+Justification is still considered an experimental feature here, and you have to justify Layouts yourself by calling justify().
+It is expected to work better on a TextraLabel than a TypingLabel.

+Various bugs have been fixed, like one where all Unicode characters after `0xF800` would be treated as having a "fancy underline", and underline/strikethrough have been reworked, again, to behave better with scaled text.
+Scaling text now does a better job at respecting a common baseline, rather than the baseline sliding up as text got larger.

 ## Why doesn't something work?